npm/npm/doc/cli/config.md

 Save installed packages to a package.json file as dependencies.

+When used with the `npm rm` command, it removes it from the dependencies hash.

 Only works if there is already a package.json file present.

+### save-bundle

+* Default: false
+* Type: Boolean

+If a package would be saved at install time by the use of `--save`, `--save-dev`, or `--save-optional`, then also put it in the `bundleDependencies` list.

+When used with the `npm rm` command, it removes it from the bundledDependencies list.

 ### save-dev